hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

   and e2."postDate" is not null
 ;
 ```
-The execution time went from roughly 300 ms to 51 s.
-I was not happy.
+The execution time went from roughly 300 ms to 51 s and I was not happy.
 When I kept the join there, the performance remained similar to the original.
 I took the subquery out and started looking into it, but then came another surprise—in isolation, the execution time did not worsen without the join.
-It turned out that when it was a part of a larger query, the join provided some kind of hint to the query optimized, and it chose a better plan.
+It turned out that when it was a part of a larger query, the join gave a hint to the query optimizer, and it chose a better plan.
 TODO: dissect query plan
 So, I ended up with seemingly nonsensical query:
 ```sql